MatrixEditor/caterpillar/docs/source/reference/datamodel.rst

     In contrast to the attribute :attr:`~object.__byteorder__`, the :meth:`~object.__set_byteorder__` method is invoked to apply the current byteorder to a struct.
-The default behavior, as described in :class:`FieldMixin`, is to return a new :class:`Field` instance with the byteorder applied.
+The default behavior, as described in :class:`FieldMixin`, is to return a new :class:`~caterpillar.fields.Field` instance with the byteorder applied.
 Note the use of another operator here.

     >>> field = BigEndian + struct